 Europe, and the world, are faced with an incredible and unprecedented opportunity to take advantage of biosimilar medicines to broaden access to key biological medicines, allow healthcare systems to invest effectively, while sustaining a thriving biosimilar industrial sector, stimulating technological innovation and progress.
 The commitment of biosimilar industrial actors to dynamic competition in support of affordability, accessibility, availability, innovation and competitiveness is undisputable.

 Coordinated action at both EU and national levels, as well as a renewed focus on policy indicators which effectively reflect the competition dynamics, patient access, and treatment cost reduction are needed.
-This will provide more regulatory certainty, enhance market predictability and healthy competition will contribute to increasing overall predictability, and act as an incentive to drive the expansion of EU and global investment in biosimilar development and patient benefits.
+This will provide more regulatory certainty, enhance market predictability and healthy competition to contribute to increasing overall predictability, and act as an incentive to drive the expansion of EU and global investment in biosimilar development and patient benefits.

 The key question today for governments and stakeholders to unlock access to the next wave of life-changing biological therapies must therefore revolve around the proactive strategic inclusion of biosimilar medicines policies as part of healthcare and industrial policies, with a clear goal to de-risk and enhance predictability in support of investment in biosimilar medicines development across a broad range of therapies.